Bearcat Emergency Fund

 - Limited travel costs related to death or illness of immediate family member

 - Travel costs for medical, mental health or social service reasons

 - Emergency transportation expenses

 - Tuition and fees (*unless specified unusual and unanticipated circumstances)

 - Household furniture not related to damage or theft

 - Legal counsel and fees

 - Other non-essential expenses

 Students who are in need of emergency financial assistance may submit an application and supporting documentation to the Office of the Dean of Students.
 The Bearcat Emergency Fund Committee, consisting of staff members from the Office of the Dean of Students, Student Financial Aid, Bursars, and One Stop (and other staff when necessary), will review the submitted application and determine the appropriate funding amount.
 Funds distributed do not generally exceed $500.
 The committee will review all applications and will consider request in excess of $500 for unique and unusual circumstances of emergency financial need.
 Applicants may be required to meet with a staff member in the Office of the Dean of Students to discuss their application and circumstances.
 Students currently receiving financial aid, should be aware that receiving funding from the Emergency Fund may affect their future aid packages.
-For information on the application please contact the Assistant Dean of Students at 513-556-5064.
+For information on the application please contact the Associate Dean of Students at 513-556-5064.

 Complete the Bearcat Emergency Fund Application here.